advancedresearch/advancedresearch.github.io/blog/2023-03-13-reinterpreting-computational-paradoxes.md

 # Reinterpreting Computational Paradoxes
 by Sven Nilsen, 2023

-For a couple millenia now, people have been interested and [fascinated by logical paradoxes](https://en.wikipedia.org/wiki/List_of_paradoxes).
+For a couple millenia now, people have been interested and fascinated by [paradoxes](https://en.wikipedia.org/wiki/List_of_paradoxes).

 ![Escher's "Waterfall"](https://upload.wikimedia.org/wikipedia/en/e/e8/Escher_Waterfall.jpg)